 WILDLIFE AND EDUCATION

-The Lewa Conservancy is the heart of wildlife conservation, sustainable development, and responsible tourism in northern Kenya.
+Lewa Conservancy is the heart of wildlife conservation, sustainable development, and responsible tourism in northern Kenya.
 Lewa is a model for community conservation, a Unesco World Heritage Site and a founding member of the largest black rhino sanctuary in East Africa.
-Save a Mind, Give a Choice Program is part of Lewa’s educational effort to support children throughout their entire educational career.
-Lewa provides funding to 21 government schools in the neighboring communities, benefitting over 6,500 children.
+Save a Mind, Give a Choice is part of Lewa’s effort to support children throughout their educational career.
+Save a Mind, Give a Choice provides local pastoral children with secondary school and university scholarships, empowering them to generate change in their own communities.

 March to the Top provides funds for both Lewa’s conservancy and education initiatives.
 We support Lewa’s efforts to provide food and funding for students to further their education through the Save a Mind, Give a Choice program.
 More than 150 children have benefited from the education offered with several going on to graduate from university.
 We also support wildlife security initiatives at Lewa.